 When the Analysis Workbench for a given project first opens, the codebase tree expands only the first base node.
 Under that node, only the first top-level (scan) folder is expanded, showing the first-level codebase folders and files directly under that scan folder.
-These first-level folders as well as all other base nodes and folders are collapsed and need to be expanded manually as needed.
+These first-level folders as well as all other base nodes and folders are collapsed and need to be expanded manually or via the Recursive Expand option, as needed.
+The Recursive Expand option is accessible only by selecting and right-clicking an individual scan or codebase folder or a set of scan or codebase folders that you want to recursively expand until a codebase file is encountered under all sub folders.